Joint Learning of Wording and Formatting for Singable Melody-to-Lyric Generation: Methodology

 \subsubsection{Prompt-Based Control}

-To control length during lyric generation, we employ a prompt-based fine-tuning approach.
-We devise a list of specialized tokens for each output paragraph, each signifying the requisite number of syllables for a given line.
-These tokens, in the format \texttt{<len\_i>}, dictate the syllable count, while the list's length corresponds to the number of lines.
-With the help of the CMU pronunciation dictionary \citep{cmudict}, we can get the mapping between words and their syllable counts.
-In addition, we used an auxiliary special token \texttt{<b>} to represent sentence breaks.
-During training, these length tokens are integrated as supplementary input to enhance the model's awareness of length constraints.
+To enforce length constraints during lyric generation, we adopt a prompt-based fine-tuning strategy.
+For each paragraph, we construct a sequence of length-control tokens, where each token \texttt{<len\_n>} specifies the required number of syllables for a particular line to $n$.
+The number of length tokens thus matches the number of lyric lines to be generated.
+Using the CMU Pronunciation Dictionary \citep{cmudict}, we obtain word–syllable mappings.\footnote{For out-of-vocabulary words, a rule-based syllable estimator is applied; see the code for details.} An additional token, \texttt{<b>}, is used to mark sentence boundaries.
+During training, the length tokens are integrated as supplementary input to enhance the model's awareness of length constraints.

-Our foundational model, chosen for its pre-training on large general domain corpus, undergoes further fine-tuning to heighten its sensitivity to length.
-Given BART's \citep{lewis2020bart} proficiency in sequence-to-sequence text generation, it was selected for our task.
-We expanded the BART model's original vocabulary to incorporate length prompt tokens into our model.
-This required enlarging both the tokenizer's vocabulary and the BART model's embedding layer dimension.
-Consequently, our length tokens were transformed into vectors, aligning with the BART model's hidden dimension.
-During the M2L supervised training, the list of length prompts is concatenated with the musical note information, hinting at the output length.
-In this way, we expect the length awareness can be gained together with M2L training.
+We adopt a foundation model that is already pre-trained with general domain text corpus, and then continue training with lyric data with these prompts to strengthen its length awareness.
+Given BART’s \citep{lewis2020bart} strong performance in sequence-to-sequence generation, we adopt it as our foundation model.
+We extend BART’s tokenizer and embedding matrix to accommodate the newly introduced length tokens, ensuring each prompt token is represented as a learnable vector in the model’s hidden space.